Darasimi-Ajewole/ven10-test/README.md

-# ven10-store
+# ven10
-A simple online store created using django and vanilla JS at the front end.
-The back end API include:
+A demo of a django REST api being consumed by a front end application.
+The REST api is built using django rest framework,and the front end application is built using jQuery and semantic-ui.

+The front end application is a single admin page to add products to an ecommerce store.
+The REST api include:
->* **Product list api** - responds with list of all products.
+>* **Product create api** - creates a new product.
 >* **Product detail api** - responds with all properties of a product.
->* **Product create api** - creates a new product.

 See it live [here](https://vast-plateau-57728.herokuapp.com)